moralesmario/docs-as-code-tutorial/docs/deploy.md

 4. Navigate to the **GitHub Pages** section, where you can find the link to your documentation project page.
 ![gh-pages-link](gh-pages-link.png)

-**IMPORTANT**: If you make changes to your documentation site, after pushing your changes to `origin master`, remember to run the `mkdocs gh-deploy` command to also update your GitHub pages with the latest changes.
+> **IMPORTANT**: To sync the deployment process with any new changes you push to your remote repository, you need to merge the push command with the deploy command, like so:
+`git push -u origin master && mkdocs gh-deploy`

 # Alternatives for Deploying